STAGE DOOR CONSERVATORY

 All of our shows are fully staged and mounted with high production standards, giving our young actors an experience akin to community theater.
-This year we will be presenting Fiddler on the Roof and Legally Blonde, The Musical.
+This year we will be presenting The Phantom Tollbooth and Legally Blonde, The Musical.

 Any young actors entering grades 5 - 9 is welcome to apply.

 Legally Blonde, The Musical (TEENS ON STAGE)